-*The first church in Europe began with a group of women and met in the home of a woman (Acts 16:13-15).
+The first church in Europe began with a group of women and met in the home of a woman (Acts 16:13-15).

+>

-The very inclusion of these interactions says to me that God wanted women to understand their value, importance, and their worth in a culture that spoke quite the opposite.
+> The very inclusion of these interactions says to me that God wanted women to understand their value, importance, and their worth in a culture that spoke quite the opposite.
 There have been attitudes within our faith since that time that have sought to diminish that value when the life of Christ said just the opposite.

+>

-It leads one to wonder: if Jesus’ treatment of women set the standard, why do we still have some within the circles of the Christian faith who continue to treat women in a domineering and disrespectful manner?
-Recently, an article written by Beth Moore spoke of the sometimes-condescending attitudes from men in ministry and frustration she has experienced.
-As a woman who has studied the Bible for more years than some of those with attitudes toward her have been alive, it seems she should have earned at the very least a little bit of respect.
+> It leads one to wonder: if Jesus’ treatment of women set the standard, why do we still have some within the circles of the Christian faith who continue to treat women in a domineering and disrespectful manner?
+In an article written by Beth Moore, she spoke of the sometimes condescending attitudes from men in ministry and frustration she has experienced.
+As a woman who has studied the Bible for more years than some of those with attitudes toward her have lived, it seems she should have earned at the very least a little bit of respect.
 Perhaps those young pups were merely demonstrating their youth and yet-to-be-acquired wisdom.
 Whether male or female, I believe that anyone who has studied Scripture and maintained a solid reputation is worthy of being listened to and treated with dignity.

+>

-I recently read a story of Billy Graham that spelled out the influence a woman can have on a man of God.
+> I recently read a story of Billy Graham that spelled out the influence a woman can have on a man of God.
 Before his ministry exploded in Los Angeles, California, he had just come off a very unsuccessful crusade in Pennsylvania.
 Discouragement and doubt led to a discussion with a fellow evangelist, Charles Templeton, which caused him to question his faith.
 It was in this season that Mr. Templeton, who had been a preacher with Youth for Christ, was embracing the philosophy that the Bible could not be fully trusted and the preaching that Rev. Graham was espousing was outdated.
 He sought to use that explanation to address the lack of success that had so discouraged the young evangelist.